491 Visa - Skilled Work Regional

 *The Department’s system will waive the condition and allow lodgement of a Subclass 491 application, but the waiver is not automatically granted in every case.

 Note that when applying for your skilled work regional provisional visa, subclass 491, it is important to be able to show you possessed the requisite English score as claimed in your Expression of Interest (EoI).
 Falsified test results cannot be remedied once an invitation have been received from the Department.

 The Subclass 491 primary applicant cannot satisfy the primary criteria and be granted a visa unless all members of the family unit members who are 491 visa applicants (and in some cases, members of their family unit who are not visa applicants) satisfy those criteria.

 If you are looking to add members of your family unit to your skilled work regional visa, subclass 491, it is pivotal you consult with a migration solicitor to ensure no additional applicant prejudices your prospects for permanent residency.

 Subsequent Entrant Applications

-Subsequent entrants refer to secondary applicants applying for their Subclass 491 visas when it has already been granted to the primary visa holder.
-This practice is allowed as Subclass 491 is provisional that is still classified as a temporary visa.
+Subsequent entrants refer to secondary applicants applying for their subclass 491 visas when it has already been granted to the primary visa holder.
+This practice is allowed as Subclass 491 is a provisional visa that is still classified as a temporary visa.

 Restrictions on applying for other permanent visas